ivan7237d/pipe-function/README.md

 The library includes a function `applyPipe` which takes between 1 and 12 arguments and works as follows: `applyPipe(x, a, b)` is equivalent to `b(a(x))`, or expressing this using the pipeline operator, `x |> a |> b`.
 Type inference works well with this function, and eventually, once the pipeline operator reaches stage 3 and starts to be supported in TypeScript, it should be easy to build a codemod that will convert the function to the operator.

-The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would break the "one way to do it" rule.
+The library intentionally doesn't include a `pipe` function that would compose functions without applying the resulting function to an argument, mainly because this would break the "only one way to do it" rule.

 ## Iterables